h2p2f/practicum-metrics/README.md

 - iter 16 - added benchmark tests for server handlers.
 Added endpoints for pprof, analyzed the code and optimized it.
 Diff is in the file ```profiles/diff.pprof```
 - iter 17 - code formatted with gofmt and goimports
 - iter 18 - Documentation written for each package, for handlers - with examples of use
+- iter 19 - written custom linter that checks the use of os.Exit() in main functions
+- iter 20 - added variables for application versioning at build